An Algorithm for the Separation-Preserving Transition of Clusterings: A Fixed-Site Transition between LSAs and Radial Clusterings

 \section{A Fixed-Site Transition between LSAs and Radial Clusterings}

-In this section, we provide an algorithm called \textsc{AlgoInitToRad} to transition from a constrained LSA w.r.t.~some site vector $\overline{s} \in \mathbb{R}^{d \cdot k}$ to a radial clustering w.r.t.~$\overline{s}$.
+In this section, we provide an algorithm called \textsc{AlgoLSAtoRad} to transition from a constrained LSA w.r.t.~some site vector $\overline{s} \in \mathbb{R}^{d \cdot k}$ to a radial clustering w.r.t.~$\overline{s}$.
 This algorithm can be seen as a pre-processing step for the linear transition along radial clusterings from an initial site vector $s$ to a target site vector~$t$, which is discussed in Section~\ref{sec:rad-to-rad}.
-Recall from Section \ref{sec:prelim} that we do not have an explicit algebraic representation of the bounded-shape partition polytope $\mathcal{P}^{\pm}$, which is why perform the computations over the corresponding bounded-shape transportation polytope $\mathcal{T}^{\pm}$.
+Recall that we do not have an explicit algebraic representation of the bounded-shape partition polytope $\mathcal{P}^{\pm}$, which is why we perform the computations over the corresponding bounded-shape transportation polytope $\mathcal{T}^{\pm}$.
 We enter the algorithm with cluster size bounds as part of the input; see lines 2 and 3 of Algorithm~\ref{alg:overalltransition}.
-If the lower and upper bounds of the cluster sizes coincide, i.e., $\kappa^- = \kappa^+$, the constrained LSA is already radial (Proposition~\ref{prop:constrainedLSA}), and the pre-processing described in this section is not necessary.